wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.20.1 =

+* Fixed a possible error condition in lib/media.php by added an extra check to make sure the image size name provided to the WordPress `image_constrain_size_for_editor()` filter is a string.

 = Version 6.20.0 =

 Version 6.20.0 centralizes much of the tooltip help text to make future translations easier.
 A bug in WooCommerce shortcodes has been found, and a work-around implented.
 An issue with the WordPress editor image size limits has been addressed as well - this version includes additional custom image sizes (ngfb-thumbnail/medium/large) that are not subject to the editor width limits.